rectorphp/rector/docs/AllRectorsOverview.md

 - class: `Rector\Rector\MethodCall\MethodCallToAnotherMethodCallWithArgumentsRector`

-Turns old method call with specfici type to new one with arguments
+Turns old method call with specific types to new one with arguments

 ```yaml
 services: